philane-Msibi-Ndlondlo/Suppliers-And-Products-Rest-API/README.md

 1. Install Mysql or Xampp [here](https://www.apachefriends.org/index.html)

+3. Create a database called 'suppliersandproductsdb' and import tables from this file 'suppliersandproductsdb.sql'

 2. Check if NodeJS was installed successfully by running this command on CMD, Git Bash or Terminal: node -v

 3. On  your CMD, Git Bash or Terminal: